-(See also Spinal Trauma: Immediate care for treatment of spinal trauma.)
+(see Immediate care for treatment of spinal trauma.)

 Various lesions can compress the spinal cord, causing segmental sensory, motor, reflex, and sphincter deficits.
 Diagnosis is by MRI.
 Treatment is directed at relieving compression.